 We then ride through to Pocol, pack the bikes into the van and continue up to Passo Falzarego and catch the Gondola to Refugio Lagazuoi for lunch before returning to Corvara.

-Today is a well earned rest day, we leave Corvara and head to our Hotel in Merano, where you have the choice of going to the museum in Bolzano to see the Iceman or lounge at the pool at the Hotel.
+Today is a well earned rest day, we leave Corvara and head to our Hotel in Merano, where you have the choice of going to the museum in Bolzano to see the Iceman or Lounge at the pool in the Hotel.

 After our rest day we leave Merano and head up the valley to Coldrano and ride the cycleway to Prato Allo Stelvio.
-We will then jump in the van for our first hand drive over the Stelvio to our accommodation in Bormio.
+You then have the choice, do we ride the Stelvio or wait and tackle the double a few days later??
+The choice is yours!!

 Today is a loop ride from our hotel down to Mazzio di Valtellina, up and over the Passo Mortirolo to Ponte di Legno , Passo Gavia and return to Bormio.

 Day 13 – Bormio to Lake di Cancano – Bormio